 Oil pulling for (dental) health

-Detoxification, fixing loose teeth, cavities & bleeding gums, tooth whitening and more
+Detoxification, whitening, fixing loose teeth, cavities & bleeding gums

 Oil pulling is a simple but apparently powerful DIY practice (also known from Ayurveda) reputedly drawing toxins from your oral mucosa & destroying mouth germs while stimulating bodily eliminations and increasing metabolism, thus reportedly leading to various (sometimes dramatic) healing benefits and enhanced health incl. (apparently) whitening of teeth, fixing/fastening loose teeth, eliminating bleeding gums, stopping tooth sensitivity, decay & abscesses, and preventing cavities.

 General introduction, background and instructions how and when to do oil pulling